Symbol Library

 |

-The precedence of the symbol if it exists in the library, otherwise -1. |
+The precedence value if the symbol is in the library, otherwise |

 Source code in SRToolkit/utils/symbol_library.py